reMRKableDev/5-day-coding-challenge/README.md

 # 5 Day Coding Challenge

-Challenges inspired by the article : https://medium.com/@avicndugu/projects-to-practice-html-css-skills-for-beginners-8b9ed67a7dd1
+Challenges inspired by this [Article](https://medium.com/@avicndugu/projects-to-practice-html-css-skills-for-beginners-8b9ed67a7dd1)

 For this challenge we will refer to those mentioned in the article above.
 - Each challenge is linked to a FreeCodeCamp resource which gives detailed user stories (requirements) to be implemented.